Filippo Brunelleschi: Early life

 Brunelleschi was born in Florence, Italy, in 1377.
-His family consisted of his father, Brunellesco di Lippo (born c.
-1331), a notary and civil servant, his mother Giuliana Spini, and his two brothers.
-The family was well-off; the palace of the Spini family still exists, across from the Church of the Trinita in Florence.
-The young Filippo was given a literary and mathematical education intended to enable him to follow in the footsteps of his father.
-Being artistically inclined, however, Filippo, at the age of fifteen, was apprenticed to the Arte della Seta, the wool merchants' guild, the wealthiest and most prestigious guild in the city, which also included jewellers and metal craftsmen.
-In December 1398, he became a master goldsmith and a sculptor working with cast bronze.
+His father was Brunellesco di Lippo (born c.
+1331), a notary and civil servant.
+His mother was Giuliana Spini; he had two brothers.
+The family was well-off; the palace of the Spini family still exists across from the Church of Santa Trinità in Florence.
+The young Filippo was given a literary and mathematical education to enable him to follow the father's career.
+Being artistically inclined, however, Filippo, at the age of fifteen, was apprenticed as a goldsmith and a sculptor working with cast bronze.
+In December 1398 he became a master and joined the Arte della Seta, the wool merchants' guild, the wealthiest and most prestigious guild in the city, which also included jewellers and metal craftsmen.

 Sculpture – Competition for the Florence Baptistry doors

-Brunelleschi's earliest extant sculptures are two small bronze statues of evangelists and saints (1399–1400) made for the altar of the Crucifix Chapel Pistoia Cathedral.
-This work was interrupted near both the beginning and end of 1400, when Brunelleschi was chosen to simultaneously serve two representative councils of the Florentine government for periods of about four months.
+Brunelleschi's earliest surviving sculptures are two (or three) small silver sculptures of saints (1399–1400) made for the altar of Saint James in the Crucifix Chapel of Pistoia Cathedral San Zeno.
+He paused this work for four months in 1400, when he was chosen to simultaneously serve two representative councils of the Florentine government.

-Around the end of 1400, the city of Florence decided to create new sculpted and gilded bronze doors for the Florence Baptistery.
+Around the end of 1400, the city of Florence decided to create a second pair of new sculpted and gilded bronze doors for the Florence Baptistery.
 A competition was held in 1401 for the design, which drew seven competitors, including Brunelleschi and another young sculptor, Lorenzo Ghiberti.
-For the competition, each sculptor was required to produce a single bronze panel, depicting the Sacrifice of Isaac within a Gothic four-leaf frame.
-The panels each contained Abraham, Isaac, an angel and other figures imagined by the artists, and had to harmonize in style with the existing doors, made in 1330 by Andrea Pisano.
-The head of the jury was Giovanni di Bicci de' Medici, who later became an important patron of Brunelleschi.
-The jury publicly praised Ghiberti's panel before they had seen the finished work of Brunelleschi, but when they saw it, they were unable to choose between the two and suggested that they collaborate on the project.
+Each sculptor had to produce a single bronze panel, depicting the Sacrifice of Isaac within a Gothic four-leaf frame.
+The panels each had to contain Abraham, Isaac, the angel, two other figures as well as a donkey and a sheep imagined by the artists, and had to harmonize in style with the existing doors, created in 1330 by Andrea Pisano.
+The head of the jury was Giovanni di Bicci de' Medici, the founder of the heavily influential Medici dynasty, who became an important patron of Brunelleschi.
+The jury initially praised Ghiberti's panel.
+When they saw Brunelleschi's work, they were unable to choose between the two and suggested that the two artists collaborate on the project.
 Brunelleschi refused to forfeit total control of the project, preferring it to be awarded to Ghiberti.
-This divided public opinion on the contest's outcome.
+This divided public opinion.

 Brunelleschi would eventually abandon sculpture and devote his attention entirely to architecture and optics, but continued to receive sculpture commissions until at least 1416.